jlahmed/projects/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------

 ### Project #4 - Clothing Website (In Progress)
-Summary: This is my first attempt at making a website.
+Summary: This is an in progress website.
 My goal is to turn this into a clothing website.
-I am using this project to learn many new skills (see thechnology stack below).
+I am using this project to learn many new skills (see thechnology stack below for things I have already learned/used).

 Technology Stack
--Frontend: JavaScript, HTML, CSS
+-Frontend: JavaScript, HTML, CSS.
+I will be using React in the future.
 -Backend: Node.js, MongoDB (running on docker network).

 Description: This is currently a simple website with a navigation bar and a body asking people to sign up to be notified when the website goes